worldbank/template/README.md

 5. **Choose a license**

     A LICENSE is the document that guarantees the repository can be shared, modified and receive contributions.
-Otherwise, if no license is present, all rights would be reserved.
-The <span style="color:#3EACAD">template</span> is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0); if necessary, choose a different license for your project.
+Otherwise, if no license is present, all rights are reserved.
+The <span style="color:#3EACAD">template</span> is licensed under the [**World Bank Master Community License Agreement**](LICENSE); if necessary, choose a different license for your project.

     ```{seealso}
     [Choose an Open Source License](https://choosealicense.com)